buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

 = 1.4.5 =
+* Profiles - Now allowing underscores in Nickname field for registration and @mentions
 * Activity - Fixed small images in activity feed getting scaled up and distorted

 = 1.4.4 =